lfresno/demo-git/README.md

 # Demo project README

 This is a simple README file.
-It's being used for testing
+It's being used for testing.

-## header2
-this will cause trouble!

-## hearder 3
-smth new
+I'm learning how to use git from the command line.